introvertwebdesigns/mfontenot.github.io/maintenance/maintenance.md

 <a name="additional"></a>

 ## Additional WordPress Services / Maintenance
-While the migrations services are the main part of our business, you can purchase additional services at special prices after migration is complete.
-These are a few additional services we offer:
+While the migrations services are the main part of our business, you can purchase additional services from us with the same high level of satisfaction.
+Here are a few additional services we offer:

   - **Maintain regular backups for your site** (**$20/backup** - check out our ongoing support below for savings)
   - **Confirm or update themes and plugins** (**$75/hour** - check out our ongoing support below for savings)